 Sometimes after injury or a long illness, the main organs of the body no longer work properly without support.
 Your health care provider may tell you that these organs will not repair themselves.

 Medical care to prolong life can keep you alive when these organs stop working well.
 The treatments extend your life, but DO NOT cure your illness.
 These are called life-sustaining treatments.

 Treatments to extend life can include the use of machines.
 This equipment does the work of the body organ, such as:

 - A machine to help with breathing ( ventilator )

 - A machine to help your kidneys ( dialysis )

-- A tube into your stomach to provide food (nasogastric or gastrostomy tube)
+A tube into your stomach to provide food (

 - A tube or mask to supply oxygen